ClaudioZandonella/Eliciting-Effect-Size/README.md

 ## App Guide

 In order to run the app you have to download all the material you find in the "Shiny App" folder (Remember the "www" folder).
-On the first part of the App code you find the "Customizable Settings" section where you can change some aspects of the App.
+In the first part of the App code you find the "Customizable Settings" section where you can change some aspects of the App.

 <br>